Inside Anthony Bourdain's globe-trotting career

 "I came into the business when cooks still smoked on the line and wore headbands," Bourdain wrote.
 "In America, the professional kitchen is the last refuge of the misfit.
 It's a place for people with bad pasts to find a new family."

-The article led to the best-selling "Kitchen Confidential," which was published in 2000 and launched Bourdain into a new career.
+The article led to a book deal.
+"Kitchen Confidential" became a best-seller and launched Bourdain into a new career.

 "When the book came out, it very quickly transformed my life — I mean, changed everything," he told NPR.